velveneer/wl-photoproject/src/edira/issue-383/docs/documentation.md

                 // `col-span-1 defines the width part of p element in the row element`
                 <div class="col-span-1 px-6 py-4"></div>

+                // this div is needed to make dividing border in the row solid
                 // `col-span-11 defines the width part of h2 element in the row element`
                 <div class="col-span-11 border-l border-solid">
                     <ul class=" px-6 py-4 border-t-2 border-dashed list-disc list-inside">